olcf/olcf-user-docs/software/python/index.rst

 ``ibm-wml-ce``) on Summit, see our :doc:`/software/analytics/ibm-wml-ce` page.

 .. warning::
     Currently, Crusher and Frontier do **NOT** have Anaconda/Conda modules (see warning at top of this page).
-If you decide to install a personal Miniconda on Frontier, the conda workflow described on this page (and others) still applies.
+    If you decide to :doc:`install a personal Miniconda on Frontier </software/python/miniconda>`, the conda workflow described on this page (and others) still applies.
     Otherwise, you will have to use the ``venv`` workflow described below.

 .. _python-guides: